-4. Adoption Plan
+5. Adoption Plan

-This WG will undertake the necessary preliminary work for the creation of an online database of different types of research tools mapped to the research data lifecycle.
+This WG will undertake the necessary preliminary work for the creation of an online database of different types of research tools mapped to the stages of the research data lifecycle.
 This work aligns with the RDA's mission to build the social and technical infrastructure to enable researchers and innovators to openly share and re-use data across technologies, disciplines, and countries.

 For transparent and accessible collaboration, the WG will use a Google Folder for its documentation.
 Updates will be regularly posted to the WG wiki page summarising meetings and sharing important updates relating to WG progress and timelines.
-The WG will organise regular dissemination about its activities and solicit community feedback during specific phases of the project.
-Community consultation (e.g., calls to action, surveys) may be employed to identify different types of research tools used by community members throughout various stages of the research data life cycle.
-In addition, the WG will collaborate with tool providers and Open Science/Research/Data Commons professionals to understand the fast-evolving digital research data infrastructure landscape to ensure the WG deliverables meet the needs of adopters.
+The WG will organise regular dissemination activities and solicit community feedback during specific phases of the project.
+Community consultation (e.g., calls to action, surveys) may be employed to identify different types of research tools used and required by community members throughout various stages of the research data life cycle.
+The WG will also collaborate with tool providers and Open Science/Research/Data Commons professionals to understand the fast-evolving digital research data landscape and ensure the WG deliverables meet the needs of adopters.